Industrial Sapphire Uses

-Sapphire's extremely high fluorine plasma resistance AND lower particle generation make an excellent choice for semiconductor manufacturing equipment for increased productivity and throughput, less maintenance due to reduced equipment downtime and reduced part inventory levels.
+Sapphire's extremely high fluorine plasma resistance AND lower particle generation make an excellent choice for semiconductor chamber windows for increased productivity and throughput, less maintenance due to reduced equipment downtime and reduced part inventory levels.

 Sapphire single crystal structure (lack of grain boundaries) and high chemical stability result in high corrosion resistance.

 Applications: HPD CVD, PECVD, Dry Etch, Wet Etch